Experimental proposal to probe the extended Pauli principle: Experimental proposal

-For our crystal-phase quantum dot system we perform state-dependent fluorescence to measure the electronic occupation numbers (diagonal elements).
+For our crystal-phase quantum dot system we perform state-dependent fluorescence to measure the electronic occupation numbers (diagonal entries of 1-RDM).
 We describe the concept on a simplified system with only two crystal-phase quantum dots.
-The setup (Figure~\ref{fig:measurementSetup}(a)) is similar to the orthogonal excitation and detection setup for self-assembled quantum dots~\cite{muller2007resonance}.
-The key idea is that if an electron is located at a particular site, we can drive a transition between this charge configuration and a negatively charged exciton state where two electrons are located on the same dot and a hole is located on an adjacent quantum dot for holes as shown in Figure~\ref{fig:measurementSetup}(b).
+The setup is a cross-polarization setup for resonant fluorescence as described in~\cite{leandro2020resonant}.
+The key idea is that if an electron is located at a particular site, we can drive a transition between this charge configuration and a negatively charged exciton state where two electrons are located on the same dot and a hole is located on an adjacent quantum dot for holes as shown in Figure~\ref{fig:measurementSetup}.
 The transition energies should be designed such that the two outer transitions can be driven resonantly without inducing the two inner transitions that can modify site occupancy.

 By driving the transition resonantly, the quantum dot will begin to emit at the same frequency but in an orthogonal orientation, given that the charge configuration is the one addressed in the transition.
 The resonant driving energy should be lower than the transition energy between either of the charge states $\ket{10}$ and $\ket{01}$ and their common excited state $\ket{X^-}$.
 This is to ensure that the state $\ket{X^-}$ is not being populated and induce errors to the measurement.
 The two transitions $\ket{10}\leftrightarrow \ket{X_0^-}$ and $\ket{01}\leftrightarrow \ket{X_1^-}$ should naturally have different transition energies to ensure state-dependence of the resonant excitation and detection scheme.
 The fact that the two transitions have different energies requires a resonant excitation frequency for each charge state $\ket{10}$ and $\ket{01}$ respectively, one of the frequencies will be higher than the other, leading to non-resonant excitation of the lower energy transition.
 But this could be mitigated by spectral filtering of the emitted signal, such that only the emitted signal at the same frequency as the excitation laser will be registered.